dyne/Zenroom/bindings/javascript/README.md

 zenroom.script(script).zencode_exec()
 ```

-Returns **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** the zenroom module
+Returns **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** as zenroom module

 ### init

 This method allows the configuration of your call by passing one
 configuration option object.
-You can use the chain methods after this anyway.
+You can chain methods after this anyway.

-If some attribute is already set, those will be overwritten by the new options
+If some attribute is already set, those will be overwritten by the new
+options.

 The following options are available: